Echochrome: Development and release

+The game was developed primarily by Will, a company located in Saitama.
+It was produced under Sony's Game Yaroze program, which had previously launched Devil Dice and the Doko Demo Issyo series.
 The game was first announced at E3 2007.
-The game was released in Japan on March 19, 2008, on UMD and for download on the PlayStation Store, with a demo released on the Japanese PlayStation Network on March 6, 2008.
+It was released in Japan on March 19, 2008, on UMD and for download on the PlayStation Store, with a demo released on the Japanese PlayStation Network on March 6, 2008.
 The North American release of Echochrome is only available on the PlayStation Network.
 A demo was released in North America on April 24, 2008.
 It was followed by the full version on May 1, 2008.
 Updates that rotate the set of user-created levels occur periodically.

 The game was released as a UMD in Europe on July 4, 2008, with a PlayStation Network version following on July 10.
-Echochrome was also a playable arcade mini-game in the Bowling Alley/Game Space of PlayStation Home.
-In 2011, Echochrome was released on Blu-ray as a part of the compilation Move Mind Benders with PlayStation Move support along with Lemmings and Tumble.
+There was an Echochrome inspired arcade mini-game in the Bowling Alley/Game Space of PlayStation Home.

 The PlayStation 3 version of the game was released in Japan, North America, and Europe, through the PlayStation Network.
 All regions feature the basic gameplay with 56 levels.
 A later update added 1000 user-created levels.
 PlayStation 3 Trophies were made available for the console version in North America via a patch on December 11, 2008, which features 10 trophies.
 It includes two gold trophies, one silver trophy, and seven bronze trophies.
 Europe and Japan have now received the trophy patch.

 The PlayStation Portable versions feature different levels from the PlayStation 3 version, with some regions having additional gameplay modes or levels: